ZhiCheng-Lucas/DataStructures-Algorithms-Prep-Repo/README.md

 Intervals:
 - It might be helpful to draw a number line to visualize
+- Useful to sort based on START time.
 They don't overlap when either:

 A ends before B starts: A[end] < B[start]